 An in-depth study of selected problems or topics in education.
-The exact content and instructional methodology will vary from semester to semester depending on the material to be studied.
+The exact content and instructional methodology will vary from semester to semester depending on the materials to be studied.
 A syllabus or course outline containing additional information will be available with pre-registration materials each time that the course is offered.
-This course may be repeated three times if different topics are considered, but cannot exceed a total of six (6) credit hours toward graduation.
-May be offered as variable credit.
+This course may be repeated three times if different topics are considered, but cannot exceed a total of six (6) credit hours toward graduation and may be coffered as variable credit.
 (3 credit, 3 lecture, 0 lab)